+PWdWA May Newsletter

+Message from our CEO

+PWdWA in Action

+PWdWA in Focus

+Current Issues

+Upcoming

 Message from our CEO – Brendan Cullinan

 Welcome to our May Newsletter.

 The Federal Government recently announced their budget for the next financial year, outlining their policy plans for the next 12 months.
 Unfortunately, the Federal Government did not listen to the disability advocacy sector and did not allocate additional funding for individual advocacy services despite a national campaign for an additional $91 million.
 Individual disability advocacy organisations across Australia are struggling to respond to the demand for advocacy services, and many are operating under financial stress.
 The NDIS (National Disability Insurance Scheme) Review and the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability report both acknowledged the importance of individual disability advocacy services.
 It’s not just a matter of importance, it's a matter of urgency for both the federal and state governments to commit to supporting the sustainability and growth of organisations in this vital sector.
 PWdWA will continue participating in campaigns calling for the government to increase funding.